cs184-project-group-05/calorie_counter/README.md

 - AppRepository class: Acts as an intermediary between the ViewModels and the Firebase Realtime Database.

 Res: Contains xml code for the UI and stored values referenced throughout the project.
--drawable: Contains all icons used in the project.
+- drawable: Contains all icons used in the project.
 - layout: Contains all xml for fragments and views.
 - menu: xml for bottom navigation bar
 - navigation: xml for navigating between fragments.